vyos/vyos-documentation/docs/interfaces/wireless.rst

    rate 0bit 0pps backlog 0b 0p requeues 0

-.. option:: show interfaces wireless <wlanX> scan
+.. opcmd:: show interfaces wireless <wlanX> scan

 This command is used to retrive information about WAP within the range of your wireless interface.
 This command is usefull on wireless interfaces configured